 Ziipao posits that road building has always been an act of power, which has at different times been leveraged to smooth relationships, securing borders, (dis)connecting people, enabling trade, creating spaces of contestation, or diluting boundaries between varied ethnic groups.
 Read Raile’s recent blog on the People’s Road.

 Tue, May 29, 2018 from 06:00pm - 07:30pm

 This seminar focuses on how political reservation in favour of Scheduled Castes (SC) in Bihar affects inequality in private wealth and access to public goods.
-It presents preliminary research and findings public good access across all of Bihar’s 45,000 villages and analyses data on private wealth crore rural households across the state.
+It presents research and findings of public good access across all of Bihar’s 45,000 villages and analyses data on private wealth for more than two crore rural households across the state.

 Tue, May 29, 2018 at 06:00pm